simonfrueh/VJ-gene-finder/README.md

 | TRDV5            | EIHAKKSA         |
 | TRDVH1           | QIEMVTT          |

-Note: These motifs are based on chicken TRV families.
+**Note:** These motifs are based on chicken TRV families.
 If desired, the algorithm can be modified by altering the TRV | amino acid assignment in the v.py module.

 ## Requirements
-VJ-gene-finder requires that Python is installed and running.
+VJ-gene-finder requires that Python and [Biopython] (https://biopython.org/) are installed and running.

 ## Installation
 Download the latest release and unzip.